karanthakakr04/devops-bootcamp-exercises/8 - Build Automation & CI-CD with Jenkins/chapter8-exercises.md

 ### Option 1: Run Jenkins as a Docker Container

 > [!NOTE]
-> A firewall rule for port 22 (SSH) should be configured after creating the droplet to enable SSH access to the remote server.
+> **After creating the droplet, ensure that you have a firewall rule configured to allow inbound traffic on port 22 (SSH) to enable SSH access to the remote server.**

 - [x] Task 1: Install Docker (if not already installed)
   - **Check if Docker is installed:**